abhinaukumar/academic-kickstart/content/post/eicu-tradeoffs/index.md

 # The eICU Database
 The eICU Collaborative Research Database [2] is a multi-center intensive care unit database with high granularity data for over 200,000 admissions to ICUs monitored by eICU programs across the United States.
 The database is publicly available [here](https://physionet.org/content/eicu-crd/2.0/), and comprises 200,859 patient unit encounters for 139,367 unique patients admitted between 2014 and 2015 to 208 hospitals located throughout the US.

 The database is de-identified and includes vital sign measurements, care plan documentation, severity of illness measures, diagnosis information, treatment information, and more.
 The data is publicly available after registration, including completion of a training course on research with human subjects and signing of a data use agreement mandating responsible handling of the data and adhering to the principle of collaborative research.
-We would like to thank PhysioNet for granting accesss to the eICU database, which is the backbone of all of our experiments.
+We would like to thank PhysioNet for granting accesss to the eICU database, which forms the backbone of all of our experiments.

 # Preprocessing the Data